 Day 6 & 7..

 The beach clean on Sunday was a great success, it was so nice to see many of the same committed volunteers joining and meeting new faces alike.
-Róisin was up from the West and together with 15 volunteers, young and old, we shifted 15 sacks full of debris and a jar full of micro plastics and nurdles.
-Toasty and zapped from a sunny beach day in I enjoyed the worlds best cat nap before settling down for the evening!
+Róisin was up from the West and together with 15 volunteers, young and old, we shifted 15 sacks full of debris and a jar full of micro-plastics and nurdles.
+Toasty and zapped from a beach day in the sunshine I enjoyed the worlds best cat nap before settling down for the evening.

-Day 8, nearly there!
+Day 8, nearly there.
 Nothing epic happened today, it was a regular old Monday.
 I stocked up the office fridge with bean salad, guacamole and chips.
 I cycled 16km home to the backdrop of a beautiful twilight sky over Dublin Bay.
 For dinner I made a really tasty white wine pesto pasta with pine nuts.
-Two more days until the challenge is complete!

 It’s the last day of the working week for me before my trip away.
-The to do list seems endless and keeping the calories in while racing around packing and cleaning can be tough.
+The to-do list seems endless and keeping the calories in while racing around packing and cleaning can be tough.
 I haven’t measured myself or weighed in (I don’t do this) but I feel fitter and cleansed from my week of increased active travel and zero animal protein intake.
-As I’m packing I try on the dreaded swimsuit, which I picked up a few weeks before (note: shopping and fitting swimsuits in January is a form of self harm, for me anyway), now however at the close of my 10 day challenge I’m feeling not half bad as I stand in front of the mirror…
+As I’m packing I try on the dreaded swimsuit, which I picked up a few weeks before (heed: shopping and fitting swimsuits in January is a form of self harm), however at the close of my 10 day Eco-challenge I’m feeling not half bad as I stand in front of the mirror…